Coke's bet on Green Mountain seen putting SodaStream into play

-Coca-Cola Co's (KO.N) $1.3 billion investment in Green Mountain Coffee Roasters Inc GMCR.O puts pressure on at-home soda leader SodaStream International Ltd (SODA.O) to bolster its position through a partnership or merger with the likes of a PepsiCo Inc (PEP.N) or Dr Pepper Snapple Group Inc (DPS.N).
+Feb 6 Coca-Cola Co's $1.3 billion investment in Green Mountain Coffee Roasters Inc puts pressure on at-home soda leader SodaStream International Ltd to bolster its position through a partnership or merger with the likes of a PepsiCo Inc or Dr Pepper Snapple Group Inc.

 Coke's deal to buy 10 percent of the popular Keurig one-cup coffee brewer and exclusively sell Coke products on its upcoming cold drink machine is fueling speculation that the world's largest soda company could eventually buy the rest of Green Mountain, spurring other deals in the sector, analysts said.